mpope9/beautiful-jekyll/_posts/2018-09-06-LockingAndroidUI.md

 I found that sometimes I want to disable most parts of my UI, but have certain elements remain locked in their state when this happens.
 As an example, I want a stop button to be still clickable when my start button is disabled when a simulation running.

 The Android `View` doesn't seem to have an easy way to do this, so I decided to build my own.
-Basically is a wrapper class that provides a thread safe way of preventing an certain `Views` to be tampered with while changing the whole UI's state/
+Basically is a wrapper class that provides a thread safe way of preventing an certain `Views` to be tampered with while changing the whole UI's state.

 Here is a small class that will get us started.